blog-banner-image

 Washington, D.C.
 Department of Forensic Sciences

 The Department of Forensic Sciences has four options for internships.
-The first is a competitive internship for college juniors or seniors or graduate students.
+The first is a programmatic internship for junior or senior undergraduate students.
 Interns could help with administrative tasks or the streamlining of lab processes and participate with research and writing.
 They should be studying in a field such as criminal justice, forensic science, law, public health, or similar.
 The department also offers research and joint-agency internships.

 Second, there is a research internship for master’s or doctoral students.
 They will work under legal counsel, management, or scientists.
 If the student’s area of research is relevant to the internship, they can even complete some additional research while completing this internship.
 The third option is a STEM internship for high schoolers.
 These juniors or seniors must be enrolled in a District of Columbia STEM-specific program.
-Lastly, there is a highly competitive District Leadership Program (DLP) through the Department of Human Resources.
+Notably, intern, fellow, and volunteer opportunities at the DFS are unpaid and at-will.

 Connecticut Department of Emergency Services and Public Protection